 Archaeologists with the Israeli Antiquity Authority say they may have discovered remnants of one of the first Messianic Jewish congregations in Israel.
 Messianic Jews believe Jesus is the Messiah prophesied in the Old Testament.
 Messianic Jews made up the congregations of the early church who wrestled with incorporating Jesus’ teachings into their Jewish faith (Acts 15:1-12).
 Archaeologists discovered the remarkably well-preserved synagogue on the outskirts of the ancient city of Magdala also called Migdal.
 This is the community where Mary Magdalene was from.

-[by Dean Smith] One day, the disciples asked Jesus to “increase their faith” (Luke 17:5).
+Español: Una extraña respuesta a la petición de los discípulos por más fe One day, the disciples asked Jesus to “increase their faith” (Luke 17:5).
 They wanted to know the tantalizing secret behind Christ’s success.
 The disciples had followed Jesus for a several months and saw Him do an endless array of miracles and deliverances.
-In comparison, they looked at their own meagre exploits and concluded that Jesus was a man with great quantities of faith to perform such tremendous miracles.
+In comparison, they looked at their own meager exploits and concluded that Jesus was a man with great quantities of faith to perform such tremendous miracles.
 To the disciples it was a very simple formula: “More Faith = More Miracles.”
+So how did Jesus respond to this question?
+The Lord told the disciples if they had faith the size of a mulberry tree, they could say to this mustard seed be cast into the sea and it would obey.
+No, this is not a typo.
+True, this is not exactly what Jesus said, but this is what the disciples expected Him to say.
+They were anticipating some teaching on what great things they could carry out with great quantities of …

 The recent discovery of a palace and tax collection building belonging to King David is a bit ironic.
 It was the first major discovery of buildings connected to King David in Israel.
 It’s ironic a tax collection building was part of this significant find, because years later it was the tax policy of David’s grandson that ripped Israel in half — forming Judah and Israel.
 The problems started when David’s son Solomon became king.
 He undertook massive building projects requiring him to raise taxes to pay for them.
 Though